 Resistance isn’t bad, just bland.
 The CG-animation is tepid, lacking any real style or vibrancy, and the range of movie stars who reprise their roles comes across as a cheap novelty.
 Not even Gwendoline Christie and Oscar Isaac can make this totally worthwhile.

 The Bad Batch

 Another dull CG aesthetic is redeemed by a captivating angle on the time between Revenge of the Sith and A New Hope.
 When all other Clonetroopers obey Order 66 without question, a small group have the power to resist the command, making them fugitives within the galaxy at large.

-Clone Force 99, all voiced by Dee Bradley Baker, make for a dynamic perspective, struck trying to redefine their own existence in the face of genocide.
-The first season suffer pacing issues, but it’s primed us for an exciting second.
+Clone Force 99, all voiced by Dee Bradley Baker, makes for a dynamic perspective, struck trying to redefine their own existence in the face of genocide.
+The first season suffers pacing issues, but it’s primed us for an exciting second.